thirumalaics/interview_prep/Summaries/GCP/BQ Query optimization(official).md

 	- some times cross joins do not even complete
 - avoid dmls that update or insert single rows
 	- batch our updates and inserts
+	- UPDATE and DELETE in BQ are for periodic rewrites of data and not for single row mutations
+	- if our use case has frequent single row inserts, consider streaming the data instead

 - temp tables
 	- let's us save intermediate results to a table
 	- managed by bq, so we dont have to save or maintain them in a dataset